 1. FormaNova — Purpose-built AI for jewelry photography

-Primary focus: Rings, necklaces, earrings, bracelets, watches · From $9/mo
+Primary focus: Rings, necklaces, earrings, bracelets, watches · Credit-based, from $2 (50 credits)

 Input